guildai/guildai-r/README.md

 activation <- "relu"
 ```

-Now, the `description`s and constraints will appear in `--help-op` and
+Now, the flag `description`s and constraints will appear in `--help-op`
-related locations.
+and related locations.

 ### Flag destinations